Frequently Asked Questions

 Q: How long is a tutoring session?

 Online tutoring sessions last for one hour.
-During the Fall 2023 semester, in-person tutoring sessions will last 50 minutes to allow the tutor time to sanitize surfaces between sessions.
+During the Spring 2024 semester, in-person tutoring sessions will last 50 minutes to allow the tutor time to sanitize surfaces between sessions.
 Workshops and exam reviews are longer.
 Please note start and end times carefully when scheduling appointments.

 Q: How often may I meet with a tutor?